blondie101010/BRAIN/README.md

 **Important note:  this is not production ready.
 A bug fix update will be released in the next few days along with a demo data generator and learning script.**

 This document is a simple introduction to the system.
-For more details, consult the [Brain manual](https://blondie101010.github.io/BRAIN/).
+For more details, consult the [BRAIN manual](https://blondie101010.github.io/BRAIN/).

 ## Usage